chartjs/chartjs-plugin-zoom/docs/guide/integration.md

 # Integration

 **chartjs-plugin-zoom** can be integrated with plain JavaScript or with different module loaders.
-The examples below show to load the plugin in different systems.
+The examples below show how to load the plugin in different systems.

 ## Script Tag